vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_AddCellInfo.md

 ```
   -h, --help                    help for AddCellInfo
-  -r, --root string             The root path the topology server will use for this cell
+  -r, --root string             The root path the topology server will use for this cell.
   -a, --server-address string   The address the topology server will connect to for this cell.
 ```